Cloud adoption among EU enterprises in 2021

 Cloud adoption in Finland

-Cloud computing adoption among enterprises in Finland has increased 22 percentage points over the past five years, from 57% in 2016 to 75% in 2021.
-Together with Sweden (75%), Denmark (65%) and Netherlands (65%), Finland is among the countries leading cloud computing adoption in the EU.
+Cloud computing adoption among enterprises in Finland has increased 13 pp over the past six years, from 65% in 2018 to 78% in 2023.
+Together with Sweden (72%), Norway (71%) and Denmark (70%), Finland is among the countries leading cloud computing adoption in the EU.

 Cloud adoption in France